OpenSUN3D

 Paper Track

-We invite 8-page full papers for inclusion in the proceedings, as well as 4-page extended abstractsb, which may present new or previously published work but will not be included in the proceedings.
+We invite 8-page full papers for inclusion in the proceedings, as well as 4-page extended abstracts.
+Extended abstracts may present either new or previously published work but will not be included in the proceedings.
 4-page extended abstracts generally do not conflict with the dual submission policies of other conferences, whereas 8-page full papers, if accepted, will be part of the proceedings and are therefor subject to the dual submission policy (i.e., they cannot be under review for another conference at the same time or already accepted at another conference).
-All submissions should follow the official CVPR 2025 template.
+All submissions should be anonymous and follow the official CVPR 2025 guidelines.

 Challenge